dotnet/designs/accepted/2020/linking-libraries.md

 #### Feature switches and defaults

-Typically feature switch default values should be to enable the respective functionality as that has been the norm of how .NET behaves (things work by default).
+Typically the default value of a feature switch should be to enable the respective functionality as that has been the norm of how .NET behaves (things work by default).